takecare/haiku/README.md

 ### Deployments

-We deploy on Deta.
+We deploy on Deta Space, now that Deta Cloud is deprecated.
 Deta will look for dependencies declared in `requirements.txt` so make sure you have this file (it's already in the repo).

 To deploy a micro run `make deploy` in the micro's directory.
 This will also update enviroment variables on Deta - these are stored in `.env.prod`.

 ### Logging

-We rely on Deta's logging (aka "visor").

-- Run `make logs enable` to enable visor (`make logs disable` to disable them).

-- Run `make logs open` to open the logs in your default web browser.
+Deta no longer supports VISOR, after migrating from "Deta Cloud" to "Deta Spaces".
+This means there is only one way to check the logs and that is in the web browser, as such `make logs` will open the Builder UI in a browser.

 ## Android